Kaitou-dev/lab02/SRS_Online_E-Learning_Platform.md

 ### 1.4 Product Scope

-The Online E-Learning Platform allows Students to register, browse courses, enroll in courses, and track enrollment status.
+The Online E-Learning Platform allows Students to register, search courses, enroll in courses, and view enrollment history.
 Instructors can manage courses and monitor enrollments.
 The system aims to streamline online education delivery and course management.

 ### 1.5 References